marvinlinn/eag-documentation/src/deposition_chamber_operation/deposition_chamber_background.md

 # Deposition Chamber Background

 {: .fs-5 .fw-300 }
-The following page provides an overview of testing procedures for ALD MCPs.
-Testing usually occurs in Silver RM 125.
+The following page provides an overview of our deposition chamber & its use.
+It is located in 119 Addition, within the Tube Lab.

-*Last Updated: March 14th, 2024 by Marvin Lin*
+*Last Updated: April 11th, 2024 by Andrew Ji*

 ---